jgutman/mvesc/Models_Results/README.md

 `generate_individual_risks` creates a new table (as well as saving a csv) for a given model which contains individual risk scores and individual risk factors for all current students.
 For logit models this process is very quick, but for other model types a different process is used for calculating individual feature importances and is very slow.

-`generate_individual_risks` takes either option '-f' with a particular filename,
+`generate_individual_risks` takes either option '-f' with a particular filename to generate the table for one model, or -m with 'logit' or 'RF' to generate the table for the best model for each grade level for that model class.